PEI LING HO

 PEI LING HO is a multidisciplinary artist and performer from Taipei, Taiwan.
-She received her MFA from School of Visual Arts with an MFA in Fine Arts, and graduates in National Chengchi University with a BFA in Advertising.
-Through performance, video, photography and mixed media, PEI-LING explores questions of gender identity and perception within various contexts, ranging from the conflict between exotic and local culture and the legitimacy of parents under social system, and drawing from her experience growing up in Taiwan.
+She received her MFA from School of Visual Arts, New York.
+Through performance, video, photography and mixed media, PEI LING explores questions of gender identity and perception within various contexts, ranging from the conflict between exotic and local culture and the legitimacy of parents under social system, and drawing from her experience growing up in Taiwan.

 I make art that helps people make connections by “sharing their emotional bitterness".